-Your solo trip planning should start with identifying the kinds of landscapes and experiences that call to you.
+Before you go, identify the types of landscapes and experiences that call to you.
 Have you always wanted to stay at a dude ranch?
 Climb a mountain?
 Kayak through the Bayou?
-Or, are you just looking for an urban getaway of iconic experiences and local food?
+Or, are you looking for an urban getaway of iconic experiences and local food?

 Plan your solo journey with our list of the best places to travel alone in the U.S.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Traveling to the Florida Keys is a breeze for people going it alone.
 The laid-back atmosphere means you can pack mere flip-flops, a swimsuit, shorts, and a T-shirt and be on your way.

 Key West is especially welcoming to solo travelers.
 The southernmost key is easy to navigate, and you can walk to the beach and the Old Town to explore the small shops or the Ernest Hemingway Museum.
 There is also a nice Shipwreck Treasure Museum in Key West.
 You can save a little money by bundling museum tickets if you plan to visit several.

 You can also hit several islands on your Keys vacation by island-hopping to Key West, Islamorada, and Key Largo.
 You can fill the agenda with some of the best of each island, like deep-sea fishing, snorkeling, or shopping at the local art galleries.
 Of course, the beach is the main draw and there is no shortage of ocean, sand, and seashells.

 Accommodation: Top-Rated Florida Keys Resorts for Families